 During the mobility.

-Any changes in the curriculum of studies/plan of traineeship made after the arrival at a host university should be first agreed upon with both Institutional/Departmental Coordinators (at home and host institution) and specified in the section DURING THE MOBILITY of LA or TA.
-Copies of this section of LA/TA should be sent by post or scanned to the Erasmus office at MUL.
+Any changes in the curriculum of studies/plan of traineeship made after the arrival at a host institution should be first agreed upon with both Institutional/Departmental Coordinators (at home and host institution) and specified in the section DURING THE MOBILITY of LA.
+Copies of this section of LA should be sent by post or scanned to both the Erasmus office and Dean's Office at MUL .

 After the mobility.